award

 Los Angeles Wrongful Termination Attorneys

 Our experienced wrongful termination attorneys in Los Angeles understand that being let go from a job could be very difficult, financially and emotionally.
-Especially during covid-19, many people are left scattered to find a job after being let go.
+Especially during COVID-19, many people are left scattered in their job searches after being let go.
 But, in certain circumstances, many employees experience illegal job terminations.

-If you believe that you have been wrongfully terminated (wrongfully discharged) from your job in Los Angeles, an experienced employment attorney may be able to help you get the compensation you deserve.
-Fortunately, there are steps you can take to ensure that you are properly compensated if you lost your job unlawfully, and the Los Angeles team of lawyers at Heidari Law Group can help you get started today.
+Suppose you believe that you have been wrongfully terminated (wrongfully discharged) from your job in Los Angeles.
+In that case, an experienced employment attorney may be able to help you get the compensation you deserve.
+There are steps you can take to ensure that you are adequately compensated if you lose your job unlawfully.
+The Los Angeles team of lawyers at Heidari Law Group can help you get started today.

 What is wrongful termination in Los Angeles?

-Wrongful termination occurs when an employer violates the law when letting go of their employees.
-It is important to note that each state has different statutes and laws regarding wrongful termination.
-For example, in Los Angeles, employees are considered “at will,” which means that companies can fire employees at any time, for any reason at all.
+Wrongful termination occurs when an employer violates the law when terminating an employee.
+It is important to note that each state has different statutes and regulations regarding wrongful termination.
+For example, in Los Angeles, employees are considered “at will,” meaning companies can fire them at any time for any reason.

 Although employees may be considered at will, the dismissal must not be unlawful.
-If an employee has been dismissed unlawfully, employees may have a valid claim against the employer.
+If an employee has been dismissed unlawfully, the employee may have a valid claim against the employer.

 An unlawful termination is described as “any dismissal that is done for discriminatory reasons, in retaliation against an employee’s actions, or is done in violation of the employment contract or public policy” under California labor law.
-In other words, this is a situation where an employee has been fired from a job in a way that violates their legal rights granted by a statute or rule within California employment law, not because an employee believes their boss is being mean to them or singling them out specifically.
+This is a situation in which an employee has been fired in violation of their legal rights under a California statute or rule, not because they believe their boss is being mean to them or singling them out.

 What happens after a wrongful termination?